lsegal/atom-runner/README.md

     'spec.coffee': 'mocha'
 ```

-**Note**: the 'shell' scope also supports shebang line detection.
-If a shebang
+**Note**: If a shebang is detected, that line will supersede the
-          is detected, that line will supersede the default registered command.
+          default registered command.

 You can add more commands for a given language scope, or add commands by
 extension instead (if multiple extensions use the same syntax).
 Extensions